mCodex/react-native-sensitive-info/README.md

 > [!IMPORTANT]
 > This README tracks the in-progress v6 work on `master`.
 For the stable legacy release, switch to the `v5.x` branch.

+> [!NOTE]
+> **Choosing between 5.6.0 and 6.0.0-rc.2**
+>
+- **Need bridge stability?** `5.6.0` is the last pre-Nitro release with the latest biometric fixes, docs, and Android namespace cleanups.
+It’s drop-in for any `5.5.x` app already running on React Native’s Fabric architecture, but you keep the legacy JS bridge overhead—Paper is no longer supported.
+> - **Ready for Nitro speed?** `6.0.0-rc.2` swaps in the Nitro hybrid core, auto-enforces Class 3/StrongBox biometrics, and ships the refreshed sample app plus richer metadata.
+Upgrade when you can adopt the Nitro toolchain (RN 0.76+, Node 18+, `react-native-nitro-modules`).
+> - **Staying back on 5.5.x?** You remain on the legacy (Paper) architecture and miss the Android 13 prompt fixes, the manual credential fallback restoration, and the new docs—migrate to `5.6.0` at minimum before planning the Nitro jump.

 ## Table of contents

 - [🚀 Highlights](#-highlights)